-One of my college guy friends told me that in order to build muscle, I need to eat chicken and eggs.
+One of my college guy friends told me that I need to eat chicken and eggs to build muscle.
 As a plant-based eater for the past 12 years, you can empathize with how that statement made me feel.

-Fast forward 4 years to 2020 and I am now in my peak physical performance, proving that meat and dairy products are unnecessary for strength and endurance goals.
-I picked up running as a quarantine hobby since my NYC triathlon was canceled and I had to transition to limited gym equipment in my garage.
+Fast forward four years to 2020, and I am now in my peak physical performance, proving that meat and dairy products are unnecessary for strength and endurance goals.
+I picked up running as a quarantine hobby since my NYC triathlon was canceled, and I had to transition to limited gym equipment in my garage.
 I always dreaded running, but with some consistency and the help of magical plant foods, my paces are faster than I could have ever imagined.
-For context, my high school 5k time was 28:34 and now it’s over 6 minutes faster.
+For context, my high school 5k time was 28:34, and now it’s over 6 minutes faster.
 Not to mention, I engage in vigorous weight training five times per week.
 Ensuring that my calorie and protein intake match my activity level is the least of my worries.

 - Wake Up: 4 or 5 am

 - Pre-Workout: Black Coffee if lifting, banana if running

 - Intra-Run: date rolled in salt if running for longer than 90 minutes

 - Post Workout: 20 oz smoothie with soy milk, plant-based protein powder, greens, blueberries, banana, date, hemp seeds, flax seeds, chia seeds, maca powder, cacao nibs, and peanut butter